cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-profiles/advanced-settings.md

 Context analysis restricts DLP detections based on proximity words.
 Additional proximity words must be detected within a distance of 1000 bytes from the original detection to trigger an action.

-Additionally, you can enable context analysis within files to further restrict detections.
+Additionally, you can control context analysis for scans within files.
+Note that excluding context analysis for files may result in more false positives.